Cameron promises Britons vote on EU exit

 Italian Prime Minister Mario Monti was more positive.
 He said he agreed with Cameron on the need to make the EU more innovative and welcomed the idea of a British referendum, saying he thought Britons would ultimately vote to stay in the bloc.

-Billed by commentators as the most important speech of Cameron's career, his referendum promise ties him firmly to an issue that has bedevilled a generation of Conservative leaders.
+Billed by commentators as the most important speech of Cameron's career, his referendum promise ties him firmly to an issue that has bedeviled a generation of Conservative leaders.

 In the past, he has been careful to avoid bruising partisan fights over Europe, an issue that undid the last two Conservative prime ministers, John Major and Margaret Thatcher.